giovannicandido/angular-http-interceptor/README.md

 Examples in [https://github.com/atende/angular-spa-example](https://github.com/atende/angular-spa-example)

-There is two ways to provide interceptors, one override all previous interceptors the later concat then.
+There is two ways to provide interceptors, the first override all previous interceptors the later concat then.

 ## Without override